bebopluvr/github.io/index.md

 - enable users to connect to Owncloud servers using server IP addresses and port 8080
 - add user accounts

-For users, it explains how to
-- connect to Owncloud servers using desktop or mobile clients
+For users, it explains how to connect to Owncloud servers using desktop or mobile clients

 ## For Administrators
 ### System Requirements
 Owncloud supports a broad array of system configurations.
 See [System Requirements](https://doc.owncloud.org/server/10.0/admin_manual/installation/system_requirements.html#officially-recommended-supported-options) for a complete list of fully supported systems.
 This quickstart assumes that you have a system that meets requirements.

+### Installing and Configuring Owncloud Servers

 ### Enabling Users to Connect to Owncloud Servers Using IP addresses and port 8080